 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 A reverse mortgage may be just right for you if you need money to live comfortably after retirement or approaching retirement.
 How does a reverse mortgage work?
 Where to find a reverse mortgage calculator?
-This instrumenthow does a reverse mortgage work - how does a reverse mortgage work can be the solution to many debt problems and financial issues.
-However, you borrow against the equity that you’ve built in your home.
+This instrument can be the solution to many debt problems and financial issues.
+However, you borrow against the equity you’ve built in your home.
 Therefore, there are many requirements you need to know before signing on the dotted line.
 Borrowers may want a more comfortable retirement.
 There are many reverse mortgage pros and cons.

 They may need the cash to buy a second home, a pied-a-terre, or make home improvements.
 While a reverse mortgage has many benefits, you must decide if it’s the best option.
 You must understand a reverse mortgage and know if it’s right for you.
 We’ll cover everything so you can make an informed decision.

-A reverse mortgage allows seniors 62 and older to borrow against their equity in their primary residence.
-A home equity loan will enable youcouple discussing money to maintain ownership while converting your home’s equity into cash.
+A reverse mortgage allows older people (62 and up) to borrow against their equity in their primary residence.
+A home equity loan will enable you to maintain ownership while converting your home’s equity into cash.

-In many states, particularly New York City, a reverse mortgage loan takes a portion of your equity to make it possible to obtain tax-free money, nullifying any monthly mortgage payments on your primary home.
+In many states, particularly New York City, a reverse mortgage loan takes a portion of your equity to allow you to obtain tax-free money, nullifying any monthly mortgage payments on your primary home.

 There are risks involved in a reverse mortgage, but borrowing equity from your own home gives you funds.
 This is if you have money in your home but not enough in your bank.
 Other reasons are that you don’t have enough money to cover retirement expenses or need a way to supplement your income.

-You may be on a fixed income, which barely covers ordinary expenses and monthly obligations like home insurance.
+You may be on a fixed income, barely covering ordinary expenses and monthly obligations like home insurance.
 Or the money allows you and your spouse to live comfortably during retirement.

 If seniors have insufficient funds, a reverse mortgage may be the best way to get money to avoid turning to high-interest lines of credit or other more costly loans.
 But, depending on your loan type, the money is yours, and you can use it for any reason.
-You can use it to renovate your home, be able to afford proper health care, give portions to your children or heirs or pay off debt, for example.
+You can use it to renovate your home, afford proper health care, give portions to your children or heirs, or pay off debt.

-A reverse mortgage is a great way for retirees to benefit from home mortgage loans that they have been paying throughout their life.
-Finally, theywhat is a mortgage can capitalize on their home’s value.
-All that hard work saves and paying a loan will be realized if approved for a reverse mortgage loan.
+A reverse mortgage is a great way for retirees to benefit from home mortgage loans they have been paying throughout their lives.
+Finally, they can capitalize on their home’s value.
+If a reverse mortgage loan is approved, all that hard work saved and paying a loan will be realized.

-A reverse mortgage allows seniors 62 and older to borrow from their home’s equity without making monthly payments on the loan.
+A reverse mortgage allows seniors 62 and older to borrow from their home’s equity without making monthly loan payments.

-With a conventional mortgage, you make payments each month to a lender, and with a reverse mortgage, the lender makes payments to you.
+With a conventional mortgage, you make monthly payments to a lender; with a reverse mortgage, the lender makes payments to you.

 As long as you continue living in your primary residence, you don’t have to pay the portion of the equity you borrow.
 While you have the reverse mortgage loan, remember that you don’t have to sell your home to your bank or move from the house.

 As indicated above, you don’t have to make monthly payments on the loan.
-Since a reverse mortgage is essentially a loan, you retain ownership of your home.
+Since a reverse mortgage is essentially a loan, you retain home ownership.
 And your loan lender won’t touch your title or alter your ownership rights to sell your apartment.

-If you want to repay the loan, you won’t be hit with a penalty, although many seniors don’t do this because they need all the money they can get.
+If you want to repay the loan, you won’t be penalized, although many seniors don’t do this because they need all the money they can get.
 A reverse mortgage guarantees a line of credit and a steady and reliable monthly income.

 You’re not required to make monthly payments until the reverse mortgage loan reaches maturity.
-And you can defer payment until you pass away, sell your home, or if you are the final home borrower and you move out of your home permanently, such as going to a nursing home.
+You can defer payment until you pass away, sell your home, or if you are the final home borrower and you move out of your home permanently, such as going to a nursing home.

 The loan also comes due if the borrower fails to pay maintenance charges, insurance, and taxes or if the borrower fails to maintain the home’s integrity.

 Seniors over 62 may not borrow their entire equity even if their home mortgage gets paid off.
-That’s because the amount of money you cansigning a mortgage borrow, known as the principal limit, varies based on the youngest borrower’s age, current interest rates, and your home’s appraised value.
+That’s because the amount of money you can borrow, known as the principal limit, varies based on the youngest borrower’s age, current interest rates, and your home’s appraised value.

 The principal limit will be higher if seniors are older and their property is worth a lot.
 Also, the funds may increase if the homeowner has a variable-rate HECM.

 HECM stands for Home Equity Conversion Mortgage (HECM).
-As we’ll discuss in full later, Federal Housing Administration (FHA) offers the HECM.
-It is the most popular type of reverse mortgage loan.
+As we’ll discuss in full later, the Federal Housing Administration (FHA) offers the HECM, which is the most popular type of reverse mortgage loan.

-If a HECM has a fixed interest rate, you will receive a lump-sum payment.
+You will receive a lump-sum payment if a HECM has a fixed interest rate.
 With a variable-rate HECM, you have more options.
 You can be paid equal monthly payments for a fixed period of months.
 You can draw a line of credit until it runs out, a combination of the two, and more.

-To qualify for a reverse mortgage, there are many requirements you must meet.
+To qualify for a reverse mortgage, you must meet many requirements.

-It’s preferable to the lender that you own your house outright or have a low balance on your home mortgage or have at least 50% equity in your home.surfing online to get a mortgage That way, your interest rates will be lower and on favorable terms.
+It’s preferable to the lender that you own your house outright, have a low balance on your home mortgage, or have at least 50% equity in your home.
+That way, your interest rates will be lower and on favorable terms.
 But even if you don’t reach those scenarios, you can still qualify for a reverse mortgage.

 When you take out a reverse mortgage loan, you must follow the overriding guide to pay off your existing home mortgage.
 If you are not even close to paying it off, don’t worry.
 You can use the money from your reverse mortgage to pay off your lender.